cikay/modelresolvers/README.md

 # modelresolvers

-modelresolvers is a python grapqhl package(inspired by [type-graphql](https://typegraphql.com/)) on top of [strawberry](https://github.com/strawberry-graphql/strawberry) to structure your project by feature(model) instead of operation type(mutation and query) to manage it easier.
+Modelresolvers is a Python GraphQL package, inspired by [TypeGraphQL](https://typegraphql.com/), on top of [Strawberry](https://github.com/strawberry-graphql/strawberry) to structure your project by feature like entity instead of operation type which means mutation and query to manage it easier.

 ### Requirement